m8e/hangfire-training/Doc/OpenTelemetry.md

 With `NetCore` you have several ways to measure and collect traces.

 1) Opentelemetry SDK
-2) NetCore Framework nativ support
+2) NetCore Framework native support
 3) 3-Part Libs and SDK (Elastic APM SDK...)

-**The nativ support is the prefered way** since the NetCore team inject `opentelemetry` support to [`System.Diagnostics APIs`](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics?view=net-5.0) class implementaion.
+**The native support is the preferred way** since the NetCore team inject `opentelemetry` support to [`System.Diagnostics APIs`](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics?view=net-5.0) class implementaion.
 This helps us to reuse existing instrumentation.

-`Opentelemetry` / `NetCore` equialents are:
+`Opentelemetry` / `NetCore` equivalents are:
-- For Opentelemetry `Tracer` equialent is .Net [`ActivitySource`](https://docs.microsoft.com/en-us/dotnet/core/diagnostics/distributed-tracing-collection-walkthroughs) class.
+- For Opentelemetry `Tracer` equivalent is .Net [`ActivitySource`](https://docs.microsoft.com/en-us/dotnet/core/diagnostics/distributed-tracing-collection-walkthroughs) class.
-- For Opentelemety `Span` equialent is .Net [`Activity`](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics.activity?view=net-5.0) class.
+- For Opentelemetry `Span` equivalent is .Net [`Activity`](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics.activity?view=net-5.0) class.

-You can read more about nativ `Opntelemerty` support under officail [Microsoft Release Note](https://devblogs.microsoft.com/dotnet/opentelemetry-net-reaches-v1-0/)
+You can read more about native `Opentelemetry` support under officail [Microsoft Release Note](https://devblogs.microsoft.com/dotnet/opentelemetry-net-reaches-v1-0/)

 All other SDK options give you +- the same functionality.
 The naming of the library API may be different, of course, but that's a matter of implementation.